Skip to main content

 Timber Price Calculator: Accurate Cost Estimation for Your Projects

 Calculating timber costs can be confusing, especially when dealing with different wood types, sizes, and market prices.
-I've seen many projects go over budget because of simple calculation errors — it’s surprisingly easy to do.
+I've seen many projects go over budget because of simple calculation errors — it's surprisingly easy to do.
 This comprehensive timber price calculator and guide will help you estimate costs accurately, avoid common mistakes, and plan your woodworking or construction projects with confidence.
+If you're new to timber measurements, you may want to read up on how timber is measured before using the calculator below.
 Last updated: May 21, 2026 · Estimated reading time: 9 minutes

 1 Why Accurate Timber Cost Calculations Matter

 Underestimating timber costs is one of the most common mistakes in DIY and construction projects.
-It’s not just about the wood itself — when you get the quantities wrong, you can end up making multiple trips to the supplier, paying extra delivery charges, or holding up the entire build while you wait for more materials.
+It's not just about the wood itself — when you get the quantities wrong, you can end up making multiple trips to the supplier, paying extra delivery charges, or holding up the entire build while you wait for more materials.
+It's a frustrating situation that's often avoidable with a bit of upfront number-crunching.
 Accurate calculations help you:

 • Stay within budget by knowing exactly how much timber you need, rather than guessing